maidsafe/sn_browser/docs/browser-development/Application-Design-Overview.md

 #### `safeBrowserApplication`

-What do you call a SAFE application, within the SAFE browser that performs `webfetch` and/or saves the SAFE Browser Application state to the network?
+What do you call a Safe application, within the Safe browser that performs `webfetch` and/or saves the Safe Browser Application state to the network?

 This all happens in here.
 Setting up of the nodejs safe app, authentication trigger, registering of URIs, handling save/read of states.
 ALL OF IT.